opentensor/evm-bittensor/docs/staking-precompile.md

 btcli root nominate --subtensor.network localhost:9946
 ```

-Remember the hotkey address that becomes the delegate.
+Save the hotkey address that becomes the delegate.
 In this example, we are going to use Alice key for simplicity: `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` and the public key that matches to this address: 0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d.
+You can convert ss58 address into a public key using [ss58.org](https://ss58.org/).

 ### Interaction via a smart contract (Staking Pool use case)